-Technicians measure insolation as part of a solar thermal energy test.
-An energy engineer wants to determine how insolation is predicted by the position of the east, south, and north focal points.
+Technicians measure heat flux as part of a solar thermal energy test.
+An energy engineer wants to determine how heat flux is predicted by the position of the east, south, and north focal points.

 The engineer fits the regression model and uses a contour plot to illustrate the relationship between the fitted values of heat flux and the settings for the east and the south focal points.